rsksmart/devportal-1.0/_rsk/node/configure/cli.md

   the Java Virtual Machine that the RSK node is running in is supported.
   By default, this check is always performed, to ensure that the RSK node is running in a compatible environment.
-- `-base-path`:
+- `--base-path`:
-  Specifies the base path `NodeCliOption` to enhance the block replay tool user experience.
+  Specifies the the value of `database.dir`, where the blockchain database is stored.

 ## Reference implementation